dmennell/Quick-Kubernetes-Kafka-Demo/README.md

 ### Overview
 Start by giving them a quick tour of DC/OS (Data Services, CICD, Kubernetes, etc.)
 Talk about "Why Kubernetes With DC/OS"
+Show Sock-Shop running on DC/OS.

+### Demo Deployment of Kubernetes and Apps that talk to Data Services
 DEPLOY NEW KUBERNETES CLUSTER via GUI
 * Create "k8s-cluster-2" from the GUI with defaults (using "k8s-cluster-2" for service, service name, and /sa for secret)
 * DEPLOY